Catizard/lr2oraja-endlessdream/README.md

 ## Special Thanks

 Thanks for Seraxis, the original `Endless Dream` author.
+This code patch cannot be applied without mature build tool invovling.
+Thanks for Hezzle, who confirms that this code patch is working on `x86-64` macos.